GenomicsNX/TreeFar/README.md

 # Usage
 ## First, quantify segment usage
 Use kallisto to quantify the segments using RNA-Seq data.
+Kallisto outputs a folder containing the following three files 1) abundance.h5, 2) abundance.tsv, 3) run_info.json.
 TreeFar uses the "target_id" and "tpm" columns from the abundance.tsv file.
 - The hg19 kallisto index from this study can be downloaded [here](http://bioinformatics.nhlbi.nih.gov/files/Hogg_Lab/TreeFar/hg19index.zip) (Please unzip the file after downloading) and may be used for pseudoalignment if appropriate.
 ```
 kallisto quant -i hg19index -o contr1 --bias -b 1000 -t 16 --rf-stranded FASTQ-files